Top 10 Places to Visit in Europe

 You can also visit the Sečovlje Salina Nature Park, that is only a few kilometers away from Piran.
 The Sečovlje Nature Park is a pure natural treasure and one of the last salt pans in the Mediterranean, where salt is still manually obtained by traditional methods.
 The entire salt pans area is a regional park, and the saltern museum area has been declared as a national monument.

-Thank you all for great reviews!
+Thank you all for the great reviews!